manvpatel05/Converter-Page/README.md

 # Converter-Page

-## This web page has 3 main coversions that would be popular to convert between
+## This web page has 3 main coversions

 ### Temperature
+Celsius to Fahrenheit

 ### Weight
+Kilograms to Pounds

 ### Distance
+Kilometers to Miles